Quick summary

 Who uses it

-In some situations, you may need to apply for a nonimmigrant visa at a U.S. consulate.
-In other cases, filing this application with CBP might be necessary, as detailed in the Online Nonimmigrant Visa Application and B-1/B-2 Visitor Visa guides.
+In some situations, you may need to apply for a nonimmigrant visa at a U.S. embassy or consulate.
+In other scenarios, filing this application with CBP might be necessary, as detailed in the Online Nonimmigrant Visa Application guide.

 When it is used